GeForce RTX 20 series: Reintroduction

 Due to production problems surrounding the RTX 30-series cards and a general shortage of graphics cards due to production issues caused by the COVID-19 pandemic, which led to a global semiconductor shortage, and general demand for graphics cards increasing due to an increase in cryptocurrency mining, the RTX 2060 and its Super counterpart, alongside the GTX 1050 Ti, were brought back into production in 2021.

 Furthermore, the RTX 2060 was reissued on December 7, 2021 as a variant with 12GB of VRAM.
 However, availability of the card at launch was scarce.

+Support

+Nvidia transitioned driver support for the Windows 7 operating system to legacy status and stopped issuing new security drivers for this operating system in September 2024.